 from the command line using

 Scoped packages default to restricted, but you can either publish them as

-public using npm publish --access=public, or set their access as public using
+npm publish --access=public, or set their access as public using

 npm access public after the initial publish.